Patients Starting Treatment:

 Velcade is used in all stages of myeloma.

-When used for initial therapy in patients who are eligible for high-dose chemotherapy and stem cell transplant and those who are not, Velcade is typically used in combination with dexamethasone, another anti-myeloma drug, or as part of a 3-drug combination.
+When used for as first-line treatment, Velcade is typically used in combination with dexamethasone, another anti-myeloma drug, or as part of a 3-drug combination.
 Examples of commonly used 3-drug combinations include Velcade-Revlimid-dexamethasone (VRD) or Velcade-cyclophosphamide-dex (VCD or CyBorD/Cybord).

 Velcade is used alone or in combination with a variety of anti-myeloma drugs for the treatment of relapsed and/or refractory myeloma.

-When used as maintenance therapy, Velcade has also been shown to improve response rates following initial therapy, with or without high-dose chemotherapy and stem cell transplant.
+When used as maintenance therapy, Velcade has also been shown to improve response rates following initial therapy, with or without high-dose chemotherapy and stem cell transplant, in early studies.

 Velcade continues to be studied in combination with other approved myeloma drugs and in combination with new drugs in development.